hfp/xconfigure/config/cp2k/README.md

 ## Performance

 An info-script (`info.sh`) is [available](#info-script) attempting to present a table (summary of all results), which is generated from log files (use `tee`, or rely on the output of the job scheduler).
 There are only certain file extensions supported (`.txt`, `.log`).
 If no file matches, then all files (independent of the file extension) are attempted to be parsed (which will go wrong eventually).
-For legacy reasons (run command is not part of the log, etc.), certain schemes for the filename are eventually parsed and translated as well.
+If for some reason the command to launch CP2K is not part of the log and the run-arguments cannot be determined otherwise, the number of nodes is eventually parsed using the filename of the log itself (e.g., first occurrence of a number along with an optional "n" is treated as the number of nodes used for execution).

 ```bash
 ./run-cp2k.sh | tee cp2k-h2o64-2x32x2.txt